markmotet/Comment-Header-Maker/README.md

 # Comment Header Maker
 A simple program that produces a code comment header given a title and width.
+The output is always the same length whether the inputted title has an even or odd number of characters.
 It throws a "titleTooLongException" if the title length does not fit within the width.

 ## Samples
 ```